 Many of his volunteers claimed their DMT trips were life changing, opening them up to new ideas, spiking creativity and in some cases alleviating the fear of death, due to the sense that there is somewhere for consciousness to go beyond the physical realm.
 Interestingly his research was funded by the Scottish Rite Freemason organization, whose teachings are often linked to the ancient mysteries.

-Of course hallucinogens are not for everybody, especially young people with developing minds.
-Like any other drug DMT rehab is actually a thing.
+Of course, hallucinogens are not for everybody, especially young people with developing minds or those with mental health problems.

 There are several methods of experiencing DMT, although the majority of these are illegal in the Western world.
 It can be smoked, injected or consumed in a traditional ayahuasca tea.

 Comedian, MMA commentator and psychedelic advocate Joe Rogan is an outspoken supporter of Dimethyltryptamine (DMT) and the theories of Rick Strassman.
 Here is one of his many accounts of the compound: